Contact

 Auto-renew OFF:

-Subscription automatically moves to Extended Service Term (EST) at 23% premium.
+Subscription automatically moves to Extended Service Term (EST) at roughly 23% premium.
 Services continue indefinitely.
-You can cancel anytime with prorated billing.
+You can cancel at any time with prorated billing.

-To actually stop paying: You must explicitly set the subscription to cancel at term end.
-Turning off auto-renew no longer stops billing.
+To actually stop paying, you must explicitly set the subscription to cancel at the end of the term.
+Turning off auto-renewal no longer stops billing.
 It moves you to EST.

-This flips the default.
-Previously, auto-renew off meant “stop after grace period.”
-Now it means “continue at premium rate.”
+The default is now the opposite.
+Previously, auto-renew off meant “stop after the grace period.”
+Now it means “continue at the premium rate.”

 The Trade-Off